 There is a market for termite inspections due to homeowners putting their homes on the market.
 Buyers also often pay for termite inspections before closing on a home.

-Inspections can also be a great source of revenues from homeowners who have dealt with infestations in the past or who live in areas with a high risk of infestation.
+Inspections can also be a great source of revenue for homeowners who have dealt with infestations in the past or who live in areas with a high risk of infestation.
 You should consider reaching out to these homeowners and offering discounted inspections if they subscribe to a package that includes an annual inspection.

 Fixing the damage caused by termites is important for more than one reason.
 It can prevent further pest infestation and protect the home from further structural damage.